 With experience and qualifications, you could become a marine engineer.

 You could also move into boat design, work as an assistant to a naval architect or specialise in maritime equipment sales and support.

 You could use your skills to transfer to other branches of engineering or into construction.

-You can find out more about becoming a boat builder from The Institute of Marine Engineering, Science and Technology and British Marine.Data from National Careers Service.
+You can find out more about becoming a boat builder from The Institute of Marine Engineering, Science and Technology and British Marine.Powered by Pathways.